NOAA-OWP/ngen/test/README.md

 - C++ tests should be added to the CMake build via [/test/CMakeLists.txt](./CMakeLists.txt), as described [here](#adding-tests-to-cmake-builds)
 - test code should be placed under the [/test/](../test) directory

+However, there are a few [rules of thumb](#test-creation-rules-of-thumb) discussed below to consider as the process matures in its early stages.

+## Adding Tests to CMake Builds

+Tests should be added to the CMake build using [/test/CMakeLists.txt](./CMakeLists.txt).
+Within that file, there are several test targets that are already defined, using either the `add_automated_test()` or `add_automated_test_w_mock()` macro.
+In particular:

+* `test_unit` for all unit tests
+* `test_integration` for all integration tests
+* `test_all` for all unit and integration tests

+These and other similar targets are configured (using either the `add_automated_test()` or `add_automated_test_w_mock()` macro) with the applicable `*.cpp` files that have the code for tests that should be included in the particular target.

+Existing target configurations must be updated with the test file for any newly added tests, assuming the file is not already configured.

+## Test Creation Rules of Thumb

-However, there are few additional rules of thumb to keep in mind.
-These are good to follow, but not set in stone yet, and (importantly) need feedback on how useful they are and if there are any situations where they are lacking.
+There are few additional rules of thumb to keep in mind when creating new tests.
+These are not set in stone yet; rather, they seem like good practices, but feedback is still needed on how useful they are and if there are any situations where they are lacking.

 * [Separate test types in separate files](#separate-test-types-in-separate-files)
 * [Use analogous names](#use-analogous-names)
 * [Use analogous paths](#use-analogous-paths)
 * [Keep unit test assertions to a minimum](#keep-unit-test-assertions-to-a-minimum)

-### Test Creation Rules of Thumb

 #### Separate Test Types in Separate Files